When the narcissist tries to get you back.

 1. “You made me do it.
 It’s only because you weren’t there for me.
 If you were more interested in me.”
-When you’ve discovered they’ve cheated again, blame-shifting onto you, or triangulating you Both, so you work harder to keep them due to your trauma bond.
+When you’ve discovered, they’ve cheated again.
+This is the narcissist blame-shifting onto you or triangulating you Both, so you work harder to keep them due to your trauma bond.

 3. “I miss you.
 I know you don’t want me back.
 Can we just be friends?”
 They want friends with benefits, or to triangulate you with their new partner, or use you to make the new partner feel crazy.

 4. “Let’s get married,” just because they want to pull on your heartstrings that they really care, sell you the dream to deliver you the nightmare often they wish to take you for all they can in the divorce.

 5. “Perhaps we should take a break.”
 They just want you to up your game and win them back.
 Or.
 “I knew you weren’t right for me.”
 Again hopefully, you’ll try to win them back, yet they’ll usually have someone lined up in case you don’t play up your game on delivering all their desires which is never enough as they’re not sure what will make them truly happy.

 6. “I’m sorry I hurt you; it’ll never happen again.”
 They’re sorry that the news didn’t work out, and they feel you can fill a void again.

 7. “I’ve nothing left to live for.”
 If you’re leaving them, The victim narcissist, pity playing hoping you’re caring heart will not want to leave them hurt.
 The reality, they want to buy time, so they can discard you and find someone else.

-When they come back with all the gifts, and I’m sorry, again, just a ploy to suck you back in the, to treat you like dirt again, as the new isn’t working out, or you have something they want.
+When they come back with all the gifts, and I’m sorry, again, just a ploy to suck you back in the, to treat you like dirt again, as the news isn’t working out, or you have something they want.